-Symptoms include pain, red eyes, sensitivity to light, protruding eyeball.
+Symptoms include: pain, red eyes, sensitivity to light, protruding eyeball.

 Glaucoma (primary or secondary), but your dog may still eventually lose

+Where the white part of the eye is also inflamed, it is sometimes known as 'pink eye'.
 Apart from redness and swelling of the eyelid, symptoms include weeping of the eye, or a yellowish-green discharge.

 Your dog may rub his affected eye on carpets or with his paw for relief.

-However, conjunctivitis caused by infection may be contagious to other dogs so it's important to ensure extra cleanliness to avoid passing this on to other dogs, especially if you have other dogs in your household.
+Conjunctivitis caused by an allergy isn't contagious, however, if it's caused by infection it may be contagious to other dogs so it's important to be really strict about hygiene to avoid passing this on to other dogs, especially if you have other pets in your household.

 Your vet may prescribe antibiotic eye drops or ointment depending on whether the problem is the result of an allergy or an infection.

 bacteria that causes conjunctivitis in dogs is not the same as the one

-Entropion can be hereditary, in which case it usually develops before 6 months, but it may also be congenital; ie., present at birth.
+which case it usually develops before the puppy reaches 6 months (and is usually treated with surgery) but it may also be

-There are several treatments available for Distichiasis, and which one your vet chooses will depend on the severity of the dog eye problem.
+There are several treatments available for Distichiasis and which one your vet chooses will depend on the severity of the dog eye problem.